AdShot Media LLC

 Should I switch to a different bidding strategy to fix it?

-Sometimes, but don’t change bidding daily.
+Sometimes, but do not change bidding daily.
 First stabilize: clean traffic + real conversions + consistent budget.
 Then adjust bidding intelligently.

 Fix billing, reduce volatility, tighten targeting, ensure conversions are real, add trust signals on the landing page, and scale slowly for 7–14 days.